LoaiMasri1/tap/README.md

 git clone github.com/LoaiMasri1/tap.git
 ```

-2. Run the Project: Navigate to the project directory and run the following command to start the project.
+2. Run the Project: Navigate to the project directory and run the following commands to start the project.

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.override.yml build